airou-lab/docs/src/arc/hardware/initial.md

     roslaunch mushr_base teleop.launch

-After awhile (like 15-20 seconds), you should see the the sensors turn on (LiDAR and realsense cameras) and be able to drive it manually.
+After awhile (like 15-20 seconds), you should see the sensors turn on (LiDAR and realsense cameras) and be able to drive it manually.
-* While holding the Deadman's Switch (L1), you can use the left joystick to go forward and backward and the right joystic to steer left or right.
+* While holding the Deadman's Switch (L1), you can use the left joystick to go forward and backward and the right joystick to steer left or right.

+## How to shut down the race car:
+1. To shut down the system, press Ctl+C. Allow 10--15 seconds to completely shutdown.

+2. Then in the same terminal run:

+    ```sudo shutdown -P now```
+3. Unplug the main battery and VESC battery.
+Shutdown process is complete.